Chabad of Key West v. FEMA

 Houses of worship need not apply

-Following a natural disaster, FEMA provides disaster aid grants to nonprofits like zoos, homeless shelters, and stamp clubs, but makes it clear that houses of worship need not apply.
-Despite FEMA’s recognition that synagogues, mosques, and churches are essential partners in the recovery process, current FEMA policy denies houses of worship relief funds solely because they are religious.
+Following a natural disaster, FEMA provides disaster aid grants to nonprofits like zoos, homeless shelters, and stamp clubs, but for many years, its policy made it clear that houses of worship need not apply.
+Despite FEMA’s recognition that synagogues, mosques, and churches are essential partners in the recovery process, FEMA’s policy denied houses of worship relief funds solely because they are religious.

 Becket defends equal treatment

-Becket has also filed a similar lawsuit in Houston, Texas in Harvest Family Church v.
+Becket also filed a similar lawsuit in Houston, Texas in Harvest Family Church v.
 FEMA.

 Importance to religious liberty:

 - Public Square: Because religion is natural to human beings, it is natural to human culture.
 It can, and should, have an equal place in the public square.

 - Reinforcing precedent set by Trinity Lutheran v.
 Pauley: In June 2017, the U.S. Supreme Court ruled 7-2 that the state of Missouri can’t prevent a religious school from participating in a publicly available program that provides shredded-tire resurfacing to make playgrounds safer for kids on equal footing with other schools.